mayonesa/twitter-like/README.md

 twitter-like
 ============

 A simplified, console-based version of a Twitter-like social networking application.
+Uses in-memory db for ease of potential persistence enhancement.

 System requirements
 -------------------
-* Java 6 or 7
+* Java 7 (preferred) or 6

 Running instructions
 --------------------